Amersham station: Service changes

 When the sectorisation of British Rail took place in 1982, services to Aylesbury on what had by now become the London to Aylesbury Line came under the operation of Network SouthEast.
 Following the privatisation of British Rail in the early 1990s, these services have been provided by Chiltern Railways.

 From December 2010, off-peak Metropolitan line services to and from Amersham were reduced to two per hour, with a corresponding increase in through services on the Chesham branch.
 This is a return to the historically normal frequency of two Metropolitan trains per hour from the four Metropolitan trains per hour service that had been operating for the previous five years.
 Including the Chiltern Railways services, Amersham still has four trains an hour to London in total, with extra trains from both operators at peak hours.
 Metropolitan line services are divided 50:50 between Amersham and Chesham.
 This is expected to divide park and ride or kiss and ride motorist users more evenly between the two stations and help spread the load on local roads, though the change was made purely for operational reasons.

 The station today

 The station is located on Station Approach, Amersham.
 Ticket barriers are in operation at the station.

 In 2009, because of financial constraints, Transport for London (TfL) decided to stop work on a project to provide step-free access at Amersham and five other stations, on the grounds that these are relatively quiet stations and some are already one or two stops away from an existing step-free station.
 In 2017, TfL announced that Amersham station would receive funding for step-free access, and that work would begin in 2018.
 It was opened in February 2021.

 Services

-Services at Amersham are operated by Chiltern Railways and London Underground on the Metropolitan line.
+Services at Amersham are operated by Chiltern Railways of the National Rail and Metropolitan line of the London Underground.
 The off-peak service at the station is: